plone/plone.app.contenttypes/README.rst

 * from ATTopic to Collections

-Please note that you will loose all old versions of migrated content.
+Please note that migrating versions of content is not supported.
+Only the current state of items is migrated without any content- or workflow-history.

 Migrating content that is translated with LinguaPlone